 Location and survey of the plots

-After having carried out the distribution of the plots systematically on a map of the established coverage, with the geographical points the point of the plot is in the field with the help of GPS.
-The entry route to the plot must be marked to facilitate its subsequent location in other monitoring or in the audit process.
-This point will be called vertex one and in a clockwise direction the initial lateral corridor of 25 m is established, until vertex 2 is located and so on (see Figure 20).
+After having carried out the distribution of the plots systematically on a map of the established coverage, with the geographical points the center point of the plot is in the field with the help of GPS.
+The entry route to the plot must be marked to facilitate its subsequent location in other monitoring or audit processes.
+This point will be called vertex one and in a clockwise direction, the initial lateral corridor of 25 m is established, until vertex 2 is located and so on (see Figure 20).
 Then the three exterior trees that determine each of the vertices are marked (with the respective vertex number).
-In this way the plot is delimited.
+In this way, the plot is delimited.
 Then we proceed to mark each of the trees with successive numbering.
 You should try to have permanent markings, with plates that do not damage the tree and paint.
 Finally, information is placed on tree 1 with paint detailing the plot code and planting date.
 These procedures are shown in more detail in the protocols designed for this purpose.

 Measurement and estimation of carbon content over time

-The estimates of the removals will be made using the equations available in the scientific literature for environmental conditions like those of the project, equations proposed by the IPCC good practice guides for stand models and their species, and some of the recommendations from the tool “Demonstrating appropriateness of allometric Equations for estimation of aboveground tree biomass in A/R CDM project activities” to define equations to apply expost.
+The estimates of the removals will be made using the equations available in the scientific literature for environmental conditions like those of the project, equations proposed by the IPCC good practice guides for stand models and their species, and some of the recommendations from the tool “Demonstrating appropriateness of allometric Equations for estimation of aboveground tree biomass in A/R CDM project activities” to define equations to apply ex-post.
 Finally, if possible, equations will be built with primary information about the project.

-Therefore, from the monitoring plots the d variables are breast height diameter (dbh, at 1.3 m above ground level) and total height (h).
+Therefore, from the monitoring plots the dendrometric variables are breast height diameter (dbh, at 1.3 m above ground level) and total height (h).

-The expansion factors of the aboveground biomass are those suggested by the Good Practices Guide, in addition to the root – stem relationships for estimating biomass.
+The expansion factors of the aboveground biomass are those suggested by the Good Practices Guide, in addition to the root–stem relationships for estimating belowground biomass.
 However, new values reported by the literature or estimated under conditions and species like those of the project may be used, giving priority to national information.

 From the information collected in the first monitoring period, new volume equations can be adjusted, and appropriate estimates made for the proposed project and the species considered.